palldas/Spotify-Playlist-Analyzer/README.md

 - **Sort and Filter:** Sort your playlists by artist count or track popularity, and filter them by various criteria.
 - **Discover Trends:** Gain insights into your music preferences and discover new trends within your playlists.

-## How to Use

-1. **Login with Spotify or URL:** Click on the "Login with Spotify" button to log in to your Spotify account.
-If you don't wish to log in with Spotify, you can click "Analyze with Spotify URL" and paste a URL link into the search bar.
-2. **Select a Playlist:** After logging in, you will see a list of your playlists.
-Click on a playlist to analyze it.
-3. **Analyze the Playlist:** Once you've selected a playlist, you can view details such as artist count and track popularity.
-You can also sort the data based on your preferences.
-4. **Explore Insights:** Explore the insights about your music library and make informed decisions about your playlists.

-## Technologies Used

-- Flask: A Python web framework for building the backend of the application.
-- Spotify API: Used to access user playlists and retrieve playlist details.
-- Spotipy: A Python library for interacting with the Spotify Web API.

 ## Setup Instructions
 To set up this project locally, follow these steps: